thegeekyb0y/sklearn-cheat/README.md

 ```

+### RandomForestRegressor
-- **RandomForestRegressor:** RandomForestRegressor is an ensemble method that builds multiple decision trees and combines their predictions to improve accuracy and reduce overfitting.
+RandomForestRegressor is an ensemble method that builds multiple decision trees and combines their predictions to improve accuracy and reduce overfitting.
 It is robust and effective for various regression tasks.

 ```python
 from sklearn.ensemble import RandomForestRegressor from sklearn.model_selection import train_test_split